jasonsilberman/boat/README.md

 ```

 ## Options
-If your project needs a bit more finesse, that can be arrange too.
+If your project needs a bit more finesse, that can be arranged too.
 All you need to do is pass a second argument to `boat.run`.

 ```js
 var boat = require('boat');